 Many of Breckenbrough’s students have found the formal study of different religions and cultures difficult due to their very rigid understanding and opinions.
 After consultation with our staff, we have developed a curriculum, which aims to deliver an RE course which is integral to the ethos of the school and Quakerism-‘seeing the good in everybody’ – which emphasizes tolerance, peace, knowledge of self and others and conflict resolution.

 The programme is delivered in themed units across Key Stage 2, 3 and 4.
 Students access timetabled lessons of PSHRE each week.
 Both the curriculum and extended curriculum contribute to aspects of PSHRE, from weekly assemblies to work within curriculum areas, outdoor education and off-site visits.
 Keyworking sessions and counselling with the school’s psychologist, affords students 1:1 contact to discuss and explore relevant issues and the impact on their lives and ability to progress and grow emotionally and socially.

 Students study aspects of Christianity, Judaism, Islam, Hinduism, Quakerism, Buddhism and Sikhism, as well as exploring other faiths and lifestyles.
 Assemblies and cross-curricular themed activities provide opportunities to deliver religious education, with trips and visits also feeding into this.

 KS4 pupils have the opportunity to gain qualifications through PSHRE in Personal Life Skills.
-Ran through OCR, it allows pupils to apply and evidence their learning from prior engagement in PSHRE as well as consolidate their understanding.
-The qualification is adaptable for all pupils’ ability due to the three levels available; Entry Level 3, Level 1, and Level 2.
+Ran through OCR, it allows students to apply and evidence their learning from prior engagement in PSHRE as well as consolidate their understanding.
+The qualification is adaptable for all students’ ability due to the three levels available; Entry Level 3, Level 1, and Level 2.
 This allows all pupils to access and engage in the curriculum and qualification.

 Personal Life Skills: